qompassai/blaze.nvim/README.md

 - The Change Healthcare cyberattack in February 2024 affected millions of Americans and caused significant disruption to healthcare providers.
 - The White House and Congress jointly designated October 2024 as Cybersecurity Awareness Month.
 This designation comes with over 100 actions that align the Federal government and public/private sector partners are taking to help every man, woman, and child to safely navigate the age of AI.

-By offering both open-source and commercial licensing options, we strive to create a balance that promotes innovation and accessibility while also providing the necessary resources and flexibility to address the complex cybersecurity challenges faced by vulnerable populations and critical infrastructure sectors.
+By offering both open source and commercial licensing options, we strive to create a balance that promotes innovation and accessibility.
+We address the complex cybersecurity challenges faced by vulnerable populations and critical infrastructure sectors as the foundation of our solutions, not an afterthought..

 [^1]: [International Counter Ransomware Initiative 2024 Joint Statement](https://www.whitehouse.gov/briefing-room/statements-releases/2024/10/02/international-counter-ransomware-initiative-2024-joint-statement/)